AndreAmaral0802/GRY_for_UK_Gilts/README.md

 Annualised gain/loss = HPR / Years to maturity

 GRY = Flat Yield +- Annualised gain/loss.
+In addition, I coded the price sensitivity measure for a 1% change on interest rate.